Enigma Stick by Pascal Marc, Sugawara, and TCC Magic

 • Self-contained prop with no reset needed, allowing for repeated performances

-• Solid, high-quality construction built to last
+• Solid and high-quality construction built to last

 • Requires practice and integration into larger routines for best results